U-Pick Sunflower Harvest at Maris Farms

 Although we’ve been running the Maris Farms Fall event since 1996, August of 2020 will be the first opportunity to enjoy sunflowers at Maris Farms.

 Yes!
 The sunflowers are grown specifically for the festival and once the season is over, the field will be converted to our field trip pumpkin patch

 We don’t, but you can!
 Grab a pair of clippers from our u-pick area and venture out into our special u-pick field to find yourself the perfect sunflower to take home.

 Absolutely!
 We want to make this an exciting and educational experience for all, with a little taste of what goes on in a working farm.
-You and your youngsters can play on our giant tubeslide, play Human Foosball and GaGa ball, Tug-O-War, Corn Hole, and the Trikes!
+If Covid measures allow, you and your youngsters can play on our giant tubeslide, play Human Foosball and GaGa ball, Tug-O-War, Corn Hole, and the Trikes!
 The animal barn will be open with some friendly critters to visit with as well.